Updated: Dec 11, 2020

-But if you do have nice weather try to get out and get your hands dirty!
-And, according to some articles I found there is a microbe in the soil called mycobacterium vaccae, that is supposed to stimulate serotonin production.
+But if you do have nice weather, try to get out and get your hands dirty!
+According to some articles I found, there is a microbe in the soil called Mycobacterium vaccae that is supposed to stimulate serotonin production.
 So serotonin plus a little extra exercise and with some vitamin D, you are probably going to feel better today regardless - especially after being cooped up for a month!

 Luckily for me, I already love to garden.
-I really don’t garden for vegetables although I have grown some potatoes and tomatoes in the past; however, I usually just garden my succulents and spend time in the yard for overall maintenance to keep it looking nice.
-But you my friends may garden whatever you want!
+I really don’t garden for vegetables, although I have grown potatoes and tomatoes in the past; however, I usually garden my succulents and spend time in the yard for overall maintenance to keep it looking nice.
+But you, my friends, may garden whatever you want!

 Just like anything, you want to start small.
 Any project can become overwhelming if you try to do too much at once.

-Gardening can be simple in an apartment with flowers, succulents, herbs or even rocks, or can be a HUGE project on your property that involves a whole team that could last for days.
+Gardening can be simple in an apartment with flowers, succulents, herbs, or even rocks, or it can be a HUGE project on your property that involves a whole team that could last for days.